 University of Illinois at Springfield's Environmental Studies Program

-University of Michigan's School of Natural Resources and Environment
+University of Michigan's School for Environment and Sustainability

 University of Wisconsin's Department of Urban and Regional Planning